skypaw/zelbet/README.md

 # zelbet
-# this program is to help with concrete pillars
+# This project is created to learn python basics and also to calculate concrete reinforcment.